Keybby/ihm-keyboard/rapports/final/3_design.typ

   caption: [Tips visual when not selected (left) and hovered (right)], )

-The resizable elements, like the canvas and the side bar, are signalled by a small Neg-Highlight colored bar for recognition's sake, to catch the user's eye.
+The resizable elements, like the canvas and the sidebar, are signalled by a small Neg-Highlight colored bar for recognition's sake, to catch the user's eye.
 They also change the user's cursor on hover to signal their use.
 Clipping and ... for the tips area are implying that the element can be expanded as well.

 There remains a learning curve for the program since it is meant to be used by experimented people, but the fourfold increase in speed after the first try by one of our testers allows us to think that the program allows for pretty good learnability after the first couple of key rows.